Nanle21/nanle21/README.md

 # 💫 About Me:
 Hi!
-I'm Nanle Luke, a software engineer based in New York City.
+I'm Nanle Luke, a software engineer based in Abuja Nigeria.
 I specialize in building scalable, high-performance web and mobile applications using technologies such as React, React Native, and Node.js.<br><br>I have a strong background in computer science and have completed coursework in algorithms, data structures, and software engineering.
 In my previous roles, I have worked on projects for clients in various industries, including healthcare, finance, and e-commerce.<br><br>In my free time, I enjoy staying up to date with the latest developments in the tech industry and working on personal projects.
 I am also an avid reader and enjoy spending time outdoors.<br><br>Thank you for visiting my profile.
 I'm always open to discussing new opportunities and collaborating with like-minded individuals.
 Feel free to reach out to me on LinkedIn or send me an email at [your email address] if you'd like to connect.<br><br><br><br>

 ## 🌐 Socials: